Skip to main content

 Group Membership Reporting

-The Membership Report shows which users are are in which in your site, and whether they are Group Admins for the group.
-Just like the Group Matrix display, the Membership Report can only be accessed through the web interface by a Site Administrator or Read-only Admin.
-The Membership Report produces a CSV file for easy text-based analysis by another system.
+The Membership Report shows which users are in which group on your site, and whether they are Group Admins for the group.
+Like the Group Matrix display, the Membership Report can only be accessed through the web interface by a Site Administrator or Read-only Admin.
+The Membership Report produces a CSV file for text-based analysis by another system.

 Manage All Folder Permissions via Groups

-With this feature enabled, you can ensure that a group permission framework is followed, and no one - whether accidentally or purposely - grants users individual permissions.
+With this feature enabled, the group permission framework is enforced, and no one can grant individual user permissions either accidentally or intentionally.

-This setting requires the Power or Premier plan.
+This setting requires the Power or Enterprise plan.

 Enabling this setting will not remove folder permissions previously granted to individual users.